A backward ergodic theorem along trees and its consequences for free group actions: Introduction

 \subsubsection{Organization}

-In \cref{sec_prelim}, we give the necessary definitions and notation that are used throughout the paper, and we prove some preliminary lemmas about countable-to-one pmp Borel transformations $T$.
-In \cref{sec_averaging}, we use the fact that $T$ is pmp to show that the $\rho$-weight of each column in $\triangleright_T^n\cdot x$ is equal to the $\rho$-weight of the point $x$ (\cref{each_column_weight=1}), which allows us to compute integrals by averaging over the tiles (\cref{weighted-avg_triangles}).
-In \cref{sec_theorem}, we explicitly state and prove the suitable tiling property (\cref{tiling2}) and deduce \cref{intro:backward_erg:trees} from it.
-In \cref{sec:Markov_chains,sec:pmp_actions}, we provide examples of countable-to-one pmp ergodic Borel transformations (to which \cref{intro:backward_erg:trees} applies), and deduce the corresponding ergodic theorems, in particular, for pmp actions of free groups and the boundary action of the free groups.
+In \cref{sec:prelim}, we give the necessary notation and definitions that are used throughout the paper, and we prove some preliminary lemmas about countable-to-one pmp Borel transformations $T$.
+In \cref{sec:bridge}, we state and prove the local-global bridge lemmas (\cref{bridge:null-preserving,bridge:pmp}).
+In \cref{sec:theorem}, we explicitly state and prove the suitable tiling property (\cref{tiling2}) and deduce \cref{intro:backward_erg:trees} from it.
+In \cref{sec:Markov_chains}, we provide examples of countable-to-one pmp ergodic Borel transformations (to which \cref{intro:backward_erg:trees} applies), and deduce the corresponding ergodic theorems, in particular \cref{intro:forward_erg:boundary} for the boundary action of the free groups.
+In \cref{sec:pmp_actions}, we deduce \cref{intro:forward_erg:trees} for pmp actions of free groups.

-\begin{acknowledge} The authors owe many thanks to Gabor Elek for encouraging them to investigate the pointwise ergodic property for the boundary action of the free groups.
-Also, thanks to Florin Boca and Grigory Terlov for helpful discussions, and to Alexander Kechris and Aristotelis Panagiotopoulos for inviting the second author to speak in the Caltech seminar, which sparked many of the questions addressed in the paper.
+\begin{acknowledge} The authors thank Gabor Elek for encouraging them to investigate the pointwise ergodic property for the boundary action of the free groups.
+Also, thanks to Florin Boca, Clinton Conley, and Grigory Terlov for helpful discussions, and to Alexander Kechris and Aristotelis Panagiotopoulos for inviting the second author to speak in the Caltech seminar, which sparked many of the questions addressed in the paper.
 We thank Anton Bernshteyn for pointing out that \cref{intro:backward_erg:triangles} for bounded functions follows from the classical pointwise ergodic theorem (for one pmp transformation).
-We are also grateful to Ronnie Chen for inspiring discussion and for many useful comments and corrections.
-Finally, the authors owe a huge acknowledgement to Lewis Bowen for many useful suggestions and insight, and in particular for pointing out Bufetov's theorem \cite{Buf2}, which led the authors to the results in \cref{sec:pmp_actions}. \end{acknowledge}
+We thank Marius Junge for encouraging the authors to include the maximal ergodic theorem for backward trees.
+Thanks to Federico Rodriguez Hertz for computing the Radon-Nikodym cocycle for the Gauss map.
+We are grateful to Ronnie Chen for inspiring discussion and for many useful comments and corrections.
+We owe a huge acknowledgement to Lewis Bowen for many useful suggestions and insight, which led us to the results in \cref{sec:pmp_actions}.
+We are also immensely thankful for the support and encouragement of Alexander Bufetov.
+Finally, the authors thank each other so that our acknowledgement includes women. \end{acknowledge}